shotgunsoftware/developer.shotgunsoftware.com/docs/ko/trusted-solutions/tier1/knowledge/direct_connect_onboarding.md

 If you answer “yes” to the following, then request a dedicated Direct Connect connection through the AWS Console and select a Partner to assist (Option 1b):

-- Are you planning to use AWS Direct Connect to connect to other AWS resources outside of ShotGrid?
+- Are you planning to use AWS Direct Connect to connect to other AWS resources outside of {% include product %}?
 - Do you have the time and resources to complete the setup?
 - Are you looking for any one of the following - 1Gbps, 10Gbps port, or a dedicated connection?